Chaffelson/whoville/README.rst

     docker run -ti -v ${PROFILE}:/profile.yml:ro chaffelson/whoville:latest

 - Make sure to mount any addition resource volumes specified in your Profile e.g. ``'-v /MyDemos/:/MyDemos/'``
-- If you want to use interactive Deployment please append '-i' to the 'docker run' command, or see the Detailed Guide below.
+- If you want to use interactive Deployment please append '-i' to the 'docker run' command, or see the Detailed Guide below

 More Information
 ----------------